OpenFogStack/FBase/ImplementationSubscriptionManagement.md

 1. Put heartbeat into heartbeats
 2. Rebuild nodeconfig and send to naming service
-3. Rebuild nodeconfig and publish to all subscribers for all keygroups
+3. Rebuild nodeconfig and publish to all subscribers for all keygroups (must be done by another node!)